Vedp9984/data_visualisation/my-website/README.md

 ## Setup Instructions

 1. Clone the repository or download the project files.
-2. Open `index.html` in a web browser to view the homepage.
+2. Open `index.html` in a web browser to view the homepage using the liveserver.
 3. Navigate to the visualization pages using the links provided on the homepage.